 Take a look at the picture just below.
 Not a particularly outstanding picture I know but that house is the one where I grew up.
 I took the picture a while ago after a sort of nostalgic drive around the old neighbourhood.
-Yes, the house with the white door, thats my old home.
+Yes, the house with the white door, that’s my old home.
 It’s changed a bit since I lived there.
 The privet hedge has gone and the car space is new.
 One amazing thing I found out on that visit is that the walk to my old junior school, which seemed to be a heck of a walk as I remember it; surely at least a thirty minute walk, was actually more of a ten minute walk: Well, it was a long time since I walked to my junior school.
-I stopped in the road, took my picture, thought for a moment as a thousand memories crowded my mind, then drove off.
+I stopped in the road, took my picture, became lost in thought for a moment as a thousand memories crowded my mind, then drove off.

 Those memories and other ones always come back every time I look at that picture.
 I happened to be looking at it because my new laptop finally arrived and all my files had been moved over by the guys in the computer shop and I was just checking through them.
 It’s been over a week since my trusty old laptop overheated and expired and I’ve missed it.
 I’ve not been separated from my e-mails because I have a tablet, actually a Blackberry Playbook which is good but there’s a lot I just can’t do on a pad.
 Writing is difficult; in fact, it’s not unlike writing a text on a mobile phone and there’s no way I could write a blog post using it.

 It was quite a shock, my laptop failing as most of my digital life is stored there.
 Luckily I have a portable drive on which I store my files although I mostly save completed works; fully edited videos, fully written blogs, that sort of thing.
 The half-finished ones, and believe me I have plenty; half-finished scripts, fragments of poems, ideas for blog posts; they were all there on the hard drive of that old laptop.